 In aligning with the Athletic Development Model, the Chambersburg Youth Lacrosse Club is forming three new teams for the 2018 season; 10U, 12U, and 14U.
 In general players in 3rd and 4th grades will play on 10U, players in 5th and 6th grades will play on 12U, and players in 7th and 8th grades will play on 14U.
 In addition to those primary teams we are piloting an option for a 8U team for our youngest players.

-This program will build on the 8U program, and is primarily for players in third and fourth grades.
+This program is primarily for players in third and fourth grades.
 Helmet, pads, mouthguards are required at this age level, as play involves regular sticks and a regular lacrosse ball.
 The field of play is half of a regulation field, and offsides is not enforced.
 Players can play the full field allowing each to learn different aspects and positions within the game.
 In addition, goalies are not required and the focus remains on fun and learning fundamentals.
 Competition within the Mid-Penn is introduced at this level, but coaches act as the referee, so coaching should be included throughout the entire game.

 Our 12U program is primarily for our fifth and sixth graders.
 At this age level, coaching and competition is elevated in a healthy manner.
 Game play moves to a full regulation field, but contact iremains limited with the focus on safety.
 At this level, players are coached to understand the rules better, and run basic offensive and defensive sets.
 Goalies are required with full pads.